Centimeter-level Positioning by Instantaneous Lidar-aided GNSS Ambiguity Resolution: Lidar observations generated by point cloud registration

 \subsection{Learning-based keypoint extraction}

 The registration between a pair of rover and reference scans requires correctly corresponded keypoints.
-For fast and accurate keypoint extraction, we use MS-SVConv, a multi-scale deep neural network that outputs feature vectors from point clouds \cite{horache2021mssvconv}.
+For fast and accurate keypoint extraction, we use MS-SVConv, a multi-scale deep neural network that outputs feature vectors from point clouds while considering point density variation~\cite{horache2021mssvconv}.
 A model needs to be pre-trained on a large number of point clouds with ground truth alignments before it can be used to compute feature vectors.

 Assuming that for one epoch a rover scan is collected by the lidar sensor and a nearby reference scan which shares an overlap is identified from the HD map using position estimates from less demanding techniques such as Standard Point Positioning (SPP), the pre-trained MS-SVConv model is applied to produce the feature vectors per point, based on which the keypoint matching is performed.
 Since keypoints extracted by MS-SVConv often contain incorrect correspondences, a subset of keypoints with their feature vectors are selected to register the two point clouds using Random Sample Consensus (RANSAC) \cite{fischler1981random}, which finds an outlier-free set of keypoint correspondences to estimate a transformation matrix that georeferences the rover scan from \textit{l-frame} to \textit{e-frame}.
 Positions of successfully matched keypoints are then used as lidar observations for vehicle positioning.